-There’s no need to choose between pumpkin and pecan pie with these Pumpkin Pecan Cheesecake Bars!
-Your Thanksgiving guests will thank you!
+There’s no need to choose between pumpkin and pecan pie recipes with these easy Pumpkin Pecan Cheesecake Bars!

 In case you haven’t looked at your calendar, we’re one week away from Thanksgiving!
 If you haven’t yet settled on what to make yet, these Pumpkin Pecan Cheesecake Bars would make a perfect addition to your spread!

 They have a buttery graham cracker crust, which I SO prefer to a regular pie crust, a thick layer of decadent cheesecake, and pecan topping that tastes like those holiday nuts you can get in the mall.
 I can almost smell them now…